damian0815/compel/README.md

 ## Changelog

+#### 1.0.5 - fix incorrect parsing when passing invalid (auto1111) syntax that has a float

+also fix test case for default swap parameters

 #### 1.0.4 - fix embeddings for empty swap target (eg `cat.swap("")`) when truncation is disabled

 #### 1.0.3 - better defaults for .swap (https://github.com/damian0815/compel/issues/8)